H011YxW00D/Tunnel-Hunter/README.md

 */1 * * * * ~/create_ssh_tunnel.sh > tunnel.log 2>&1

-5. Make sure you have created an SSH key and this setup properly.
+5. Make sure you have created an SSH keys and this is setup properly.
+This tool uses ssh key based authentication to establish a tunnel so this needs to be setup before it will work.

+6. See the Wiki for a complete walkthrough.